-My name is Carolyne and I am a qualified integrative counsellor and a member of the BACP
+My name is Carolyne and I am a qualified integrative counsellor and a member of The British Association for Counselling and Psychotherapy (BACP.)

 I believe everyone is unique and our experiences are all unique too.
 Something that is overwhelming or difficult to process for you may not be the same for those around you.
 This is when it is helpful to get support from someone like me.